 Self-directed IRAs are fairly safe vehicles in regard to things like creditors or judgments.
 Insurance contracts and IRA accounts are some of the safest buckets, where money can be set aside in a very protected environment and is usually immune to things like bankruptcy too, depending on your state.
 It’s also very difficult to sue an IRA account since technically it’s a trust account.

 Pro #3: You Control the Investment

-With Self-Directed IRAs, you are not limited to the traditional investments offered by your brokerage firm (i.e. traditional investments).
-You are also able to invest in many different alternative assets, such as real estate, gold and silver, mortgage notes, private placements, commodities, tax liens, hedge funds, oil, gas, mineral, lumber, etc. You have access to all investment opportunities, other than the few transactions which are prohibited by the IRS or U.S. Treasure Department.
+With self-directed IRAs, you are not limited to the traditional investments offered by your brokerage firm (i.e., traditional investments).
+You are also able to invest in many different alternative assets, such as real estate, gold and silver, mortgage notes, private placements, commodities, tax liens, hedge funds, oil, gas, mineral, lumber, etc. You have access to all investment opportunities, other than the few transactions that are prohibited by the IRS or U.S. Department of the Treasury.